THE LEADER IN ADVANCING BEST PRACTICES

 Momentum began in Texas and Florida, and conservative politicians nationwide quickly introduced copycat measures in their own states.
 Now, legislation banning DEI initiatives has been signed into law in Florida, Texas, North Dakota, Tennessee, and North Carolina.
 While some of these bills failed to pass, other policies have successfully limited DEI efforts, and faculty are reporting a chilling effect on teaching and recruitment.

-Read more of INSIGHT’s coverage of the War on DEI.
+Read more of Insight’s coverage of the War on DEI.

 Updates on Anti-DEI Measures